biofects/HA-Unifi-Speedtest/README.md

-# 🌐 UniFi Site Manager for Home Assistant
+# 🌐 UniFi Speedtest for Home Assistant

 ## 🔍 About